k8-mb/k8-mb.github.io/timeline.md

 ---------

 A new construction company comes.
-They says they will fix the ringbell.
+They says they will fix the ring-bell.
 They do not.

 March 9th
 ---------

-I write to Mr. Vogl and Mr. Klugsberger, asking for more transparence in the process, in particular, I would like to have name and contacts of the new contruction company, to communicate in written form and to provide an estimation of when and how the defects will be fixed.
+I write to Mr. Vogl and Mr. Klugsberger, asking for more transparency in the process, in particular, I would like to have name and contacts of the new construction company, to communicate in written form and to provide an estimation of when and how the defects will be fixed.

-Mr. Klugsberger reply me that he has already fixed un appointment to my wife to "find a reasonable solution", for the following day.
+Mr. Klugsberger reply me that he has already fixed an appointment to my wife to "find a reasonable solution", for the following day.
-However, my wife only agreed to let the worker fix the ringbell.
+However, my wife only agreed to let the worker fix the ring-bell.

 I reply, explaining that we already did our proposal in written form, and we are not satisfied by their reply.
 If they have a